Roobyx/awesome-game-design/README.md

 ## Game development
 [3D Math Primer for Grapgics and Game Development](https://gamemath.com/) - Comprehensive book on math related to game development (Simply an amazing book about teaching math used in game development in a nice and easy manner) now for Free!
+[COLLISION DETECTION by Jeff Thompson](http://www.jeffreythompson.org/collision-detection/) - This book explains the algorithms behind those collisions using basic shapes like circles, rectangles, and lines so you can implement them into your own projects.

 # Contribute